Iraqi Communist Party: 1940s

 Anti-British sentiment came back into the forefront of party concerns in April 1945, as the cost of living in the country grew higher and higher.
-The party attacked the government with criticisms and outright condemnations after the killing of protestors in June and July 1946, and as a result Comrade Fahd was arrested and sentenced to death, later reduced to life in prison.
+The party attacked the Iraqi government with criticisms and outright condemnations after the killing of protestors in June and July 1946, and as a result Fahd was arrested and sentenced to death, later reduced to life in prison.
 Between 1944 and 1946, major percentages (30-60%) of oil and railway workers, along with port workers in Basra, were unionized, all with ICP members as union leaders.
 As a result, massive strikes were organized between 1945 and 1947, demanding wage increases and the legalization of union organizations.
 The government initially granted wage increases, but soon dismantled the unions and arrested their leaders, contributing to Al-Wathbah, a period of urban unrest in Baghdad, beginning in January 1948.
 Another major issue for the party at this time was the Palestinian Question.
 Despite earlier support of Palestinian rights of self-determination, in July 1948 the party fell in line with Moscow's position of supporting a Zionist state.
 The party lost many supporters among the public because of this, and many members also resigned and left the party ranks in anger.

 While this period brought many organizational victories for the party, it also brought devastating response from the government, due to the party's role in the al-Wathbah uprisings.
-Fahd and two comrades were publicly hanged in 1949, after being accused of organizing agitation from prison.
+Fahd and two fellow ICP members were publicly hanged in 1949, after being accused of organizing agitation from prison.
 The party was nearly decimated, and a period of reconstruction was to follow.